FlipperPA/at-t-pihole/README.md

 Visit http://pi-hole/admin/ and log in with the password you just noted for the web interface.

 **On MacOS Sequoia and above, you'll need to enable your browser to have access to the local network.
-In Settings, navigate to `Privacy & Security > Local Network`, and be sure the toggle it on for your browser(s).**
+In Settings, navigate to `Privacy & Security > Local Network`, and be sure the toggle is ON for your browser(s).**

 * Click on `Settings`, `DHCP`.
 * Check `DHCP server enabled`